-The Company will charge $26.70 to separate a dual-service electric and gas account into two accounts.
+The Company will charge $34.50 to separate a dual-service electric and gas account into two accounts.

-ESCO Switching Fee

-The company will charge $10 to an ESCO transferring a customer to its service without verifiable customer authorization.
+8. Change Appendix 7 – ESCO Operating Agreement

-ESCO Unenrollment Fee
+2.1 ESCO Obligations.

-The company will charge $10 to any ESCO that without the customer’s authorization unenrolls a customer within three months of the customer’s enrollment date.2.1 ESCO Obligations.

 A. If the Company permits ESCOs to offer Billing Agency, ESCO may act as Customer’s agent with respect to customer’s account (“Billing Agent”) pursuant to a separate Billing Agency Agreement with Con Edison.
 The agency will be effective as to any customer participating in the Retail Choice Program upon notice to Con Edison and Con Edison’s written confirmation to customer.
 ESCO shall obtain verifiable authorization from customer and make such authorization available to Con Edison upon reasonable request.
 Under any of the conditions and in accordance with the process described in Section 5.4.1.D of the Operating Procedure, Con Edison may terminate an ESCO’s status as Billing Agent.

+B. ESCO shall make all customer contracts expressly assignable in the event of ESCO discontinuance of service to all or substantially all of its customers and shall disclose to customers that, in the event of such discontinuance ESCO or the Company may, in the course of arranging assignment of customer contracts, disclose customer information to any other ESCOs.

-B. ESCO shall satisfy all other obligations detailed in Section 2.2 of the Operating Procedure.2.2.D.
-ESCO shall be liable for the following charges at rates set forth in the Retail Access Schedule or Operating Procedure.
+C. ESCO shall satisfy all other obligations detailed in Section 2.2 of the Operating Procedure.

-ESCO Switching Fee.

-ESCO Unenrollment Fee.

-3.3 Incentives.

-Con Edison will provide incentives in accordance with the order of the PSCNY dated February 28, 2000 and April 24, 2000 and pursuant to Section 4.8.2 of the Operating Procedure as modified consistent therewith.
-Con Edison shall have the right to audit the disposition of any monetary incentives provided directly to ESCOs.
+. . . . . . . .

+9. Modify Appendix 8 “Listing of Data Available via Internet” as follows:

 LISTING OF DATA AVAILABLE VIA INTERNET

-Billing, enrollment, balancing and other processes that are an integral part of retail access require a dynamic system that provides information to all of the participants as quickly and efficiently as practicable.
+Billing, enrollment, and other processes that are an integral part of retail access require a dynamic system that provides information to all of the participants as quickly and efficiently as practicable.
 Using the Internet, Email and other electronic media to store and communicate information can accomplish this task.
 Listed below are the applications, services and information that will be available in an electronic format to ESCOs.